vsouza/awesome-ios/README.md

 * [iOS-Learning-Materials](https://github.com/jVirus/iOS-Learning-Materials) - Curated list of articles, web-resources, tutorials and code repositories that may help you dig a little bit deeper into iOS.
 * [Awesome-iOS-Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter) - A curated list of awesome iOS Twitter accounts
 * [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - A curated collection of marketing articles & tools to grow your product.
+* [Awesome-ARKit](https://github.com/olucurious/Awesome-ARKit) - A curated list of awesome ARKit projects and resources.

 # Contributing and License
  * [See the guide](https://github.com/vsouza/awesome-ios/blob/master/.github/CONTRIBUTING.md)